bpdons/wp-bedrock-base/README.md

 ## Documentation

 Bedrock documentation is available at [https://roots.io/bedrock/docs/](https://roots.io/bedrock/docs/).

-Advanced Gulp workflow for Wordpress documentation is available at [https://ahmadawais.com/my-advanced-gulp-workflow-for-wordpress-themes/](https://ahmadawais.com/my-advanced-gulp-workflow-for-wordpress-themes/)
+Advanced Gulp workflow for Wordpress documentation is available at [https://ahmadawais.com/my-advanced-gulp-workflow-for-wordpress-themes/](https://ahmadawais.com/my-advanced-gulp-workflow-for-wordpress-themes/).

 Foundation for Sites 6.2 documentation is available at [http://foundation.zurb.com/sites/docs/](http://foundation.zurb.com/sites/docs/)

 ### Thanks

+Many thanks to the Bedrock.io team for sharing their customised Wordpress stack, Ahmad Awais for his blogging efforts with gulp, [http://macr.ae/article/splitting-gulpfile-multiple-files.html](Callum Macrae) for his Gulp file splitting and the team at Zurb for their continued support of Foundation for Sites.